huggingface/diffusers/docs/source/en/using-diffusers/inference_with_lcm.md

 ## Inpainting

 To use LCM-LoRAs for inpainting, you need to replace the scheduler with the [`LCMScheduler`] and load the LCM-LoRA weights with the [`~loaders.LoraLoaderMixin.load_lora_weights`] method.
-Then you can use the pipeline as usual and pass a text prompt, initial image, and mask image to generate an image in just 4 steps.
+Then you can use the pipeline as usual, and pass a text prompt, initial image, and mask image to generate an image in just 4 steps.

 ```py
 import torch